segabl/pd2-sh-complements/README.md

   - Rebalanced ammo pickup
   - Made alert ranges consistent
   - Fixed ADS and crouching spread values
+  - Made recoil recovery only apply to the last fired shot (Off by default)

 *There is a form of aim assist that makes you more likely to hit a target the longer you shoot at it while missing.*
 *Removing this aim assist will make it harder to hit enemies at distance with low accuracy weapons.*